2023 Best Mechanical Engineering Schools in New York

 Full Mechanical Engineering at Rensselaer Polytechnic Institute Report

-A rank of #4 on this year’s list means Clarkson University is a great place for mechanical engineering students.
-Located in the town of Potsdam, Clarkson is a private not-for-profit college with a small student population.
+The excellent programs at Clarkson University helped the school earn the #4 place on this year’s ranking of the best mechanical engineering schools in New York.
+Located in the remote town of Potsdam, Clarkson is a private not-for-profit college with a small student population.

 On average, ME graduates from Clarkson take out $27,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $417, assuming that the borrower is on a 10-year repayment plan.